ng-consult/ng1-server/README.md

 }
 ```

-cacheTimestamp:
-TODO To be implemented
+*cacheTimestamp*: To be implemented

 ###name:

 This is the name of the angularJS application present in the `ng-app` tag.

-## Manually prerender
+## Manually pre-render

+ This assume that your angular app has loaded the client side module `server`.

 ```
 var AngularServer = require('angular.js-server');